DhananjayThomble/URL-Shortener-App/README.md

     cd ./URL-Shortener-App
     npm install
     ```
-### for backend:

-i.
-Goto the backend directory
+3. Goto the backend directory

-ii.
-Create a .env file in the backend directory and add the following environment variables:
+4. Create a .env file in the backend directory and add the following environment variables:
 ```bash
 DB_URL=<your-mongodb-database-url>
 JWT_SECRET=<your-jwt-secret>